EasyJet announces major Airbus deal as sector recovers

 "We have delivered a record summer with strong demand for EasyJet's flights and holidays with customers choosing us for our network, value and service," said the carrier that flies mostly across Europe.

-EasyJet is based in Luton, north of London, whose airport suffered a major carpark fire late Tuesday, causing the cancellation of flights.

-The airline on Thursday said it had "entered into conditional arrangements" with European planemaker Airbus for 157 aircraft -- 56 A320neo and 101 A321neo.
+EasyJet on Thursday said it had "entered into conditional arrangements" with Airbus for 157 aircraft -- 56 A320neo and 101 A321neo.

-Together the deal was worth $19.9 billion and "will deliver lower fuel burn, CO2 emissions and operating costs per seat", EasyJet said.
+The deal as a whole was worth $19.9 billion at list prices and "will deliver lower fuel burn, CO2 emissions and operating costs per seat", EasyJet said.

+Airlines tend to win big discounts on the list prices of planes ahead of delivery.

+"Further information's needed on how these planes will be funded, with less capital-intensive option of sale leasebacks potentially an option," noted Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown.

 burs-bcp/rl